-- Students are responsible to meet the following requirements: - A one year induction program with a trained mentor. - Three full years of employment in the role of the license. - 50-hour mentored experience beyond the induction year.
+Students are responsible to meet the following requirements:

+- A one year induction program with a trained mentor. - Three full years of employment in the role of the license. - 50-hour mentored experience beyond the induction year.

-Prospective students are responsible for checking with the appropriate state licensure entity to determine whether this program is accepted for licensure in their state.
+Students are responsible for checking with the appropriate state licensure entity to determine whether this program is accepted for licensure in their state.

-Program subject to change: As Massachusetts requirements for licensure change, the College reserves the right to alter the program.
+Program subject to change: As Massachusetts or other requirements for programs and licensure change, the College reserves the right to alter the program.

-Instructional Iecnnology (All Levels)
+Instructional Technology (All Levels)